Breakthrough Schools Regional Fund

 Educators, school designers, and innovation partners across the nation are working hard to design and launch innovative schools – Breakthrough Schools – to accelerate student achievement through personalized, mastery-based, blended learning models.
 Next Generation Learning Challenges (NGLC) is nurturing this school redesign movement with investments ($21 million) to support grantees, learn from their experiences, and share promising emerging practices across the country.

-With the commitment of a number of partners, NGLC can now begin this work with greater intensity in selected cities across the U.S.
+With the commitment of a number of partners, NGLC began this work with greater intensity in selected cities across the U.S.

-The new NGLC Breakthrough Schools Regional Fund will focus initially on two cities – Washington, D.C. and Chicago – with an expectation that it will expand to additional cities in 2014 and beyond.
+The new NGLC Breakthrough Schools Regional Fund focuses initially on two cities – Washington, D.C. and Chicago – with an expectation that it will expand to additional cities in 2014 and beyond.

 Supporting partners for the first two sites:

 - The Eli and Edythe Broad Foundation

 - CityBridge Foundation

 - New Schools for Chicago, along with the Chicago Public Education Fund